Lifecycle Hooks

 struct CurrentTick(u64);

-This pattern – define a component, register it, attach it on spawn, read/write it in a hook – is the standard way to add game-specific behavior to the simulation.
+This pattern – define a component, register it, attach it on spawn, read/write it in a hook – is the standard way to layer caller-defined behaviour on top of the simulation.

 Next steps